flukus/tanglemd/README.md

 multiply.tmd will now be exactly as it was, this keeps the documetation scm friendly. calculator.c will now have the updated version of the function.

-Seet the vim integration for how to make this happen automatically.
+See the vim integration for how to make this happen automatically.

 # Problems with Literate Programming